woohoolabs/yin/README.md

 [`JsonApi` class](#jsonapi-class) and choose the appropriate response type.
 Successful documents support three kinds of responses:

-- normal: All the top-level members can be present in the response (except for the "errors")
+- normal: All the top-level members c an be present in the response (except for the "errors")
 - meta: Only the "jsonApi", "links" and meta top-level member can be present in the response
 - relationship: The specified relationship object will be the primary data of the response